Your Baby's Growth: 2 Months

 Most of the time, a baby's growth will simply be tracked over the next few months during routine well-baby visits.
 But if your doctor is concerned about your baby's growth, he or she will want to see your baby more often.

-On average, babies between 3 and 6 months grow in length and weight at a steady rate.
+On average, babies between 3 and 6 months grow in length and weight at a steady but slightly slower rate compared with the first 2 months of life.
 Sometimes, it may seem like your baby is outgrowing clothes every other day and you can't keep up.
 Don't worry.
 Rapid growth will start to slow down in the second half of the first year.

 - Growth Charts